Backstreet abortion and options for unwanted pregnancy in the past

-The two could marry and so - to quote another well-known phrase - 'give the child a name', the name being the surname of the father.
+The two could marry if both free to do so - to quote another well-known saying - 'to give the child a name', the name being the surname of the father.
 The woman was described as 'having to get married' and the man as 'doing the right thing by her'.
 These were common expressions in my childhood.

-Because I have researched family history in such detail, I can give other examples of reactions to unwanted pregnancies.
+Because I have researched family history in such detail, I can give another example of a reaction to unwanted pregnancy.

 Yet another solution was to try to bring on a miscarriage, for example by throwing oneself down some stairs, drinking gin or poking around with needles.
 As far as I could tell, these solutions were generally pointless wastes of time at best and often seriously risky at best.